Skip to main content

 Connecting

-The connection information (FQDN and TOKEN) for an instance can be found in the output of nctl.
+The connection information (FQDN and TOKEN) for an instance can be found in Cockpit under Access Information as well as the output of nctl.
 Use nctl get kvs to display the FQDN and the --print-token parameter for the token.
 The instances are accessible via the standard Redis port 6379.

 The instance will only accept TLS connections.
 Depending on the client or library, you may need to explicitly enable TLS.